 export command, to make it available to the script.

-Enter the password by means of the CLI command with the
+Enter the password by means of the

 couchbase-cli master-password -c server-ip-address:8091 --send-password